cektor/WOM/README.md

 --------------------

-# Windows'a doğrudan yüklemek için
+# To install directly on Windows

 Windows Installer CMD (PowerShell): To Install from Windows CMD Using a Direct Link.
 ```bash